wp-plugins/pwebcontact/readme.txt

 * First release

 == Upgrade Notice ==

+= 2.1.2 =
+Predefined styles in PRO version of toggler, background, form fields and button were removed.
+If you did not change it to one of themes, then you will have to do it after update of contact form.

 = 2.0.13 =
 To use auto-updates in PRO version setup Download ID in main settings of this plugin.
 If you have bought the PRO version after April 2015 then you need to get Download ID from your account at our website.